 - Years

-Buildings 25 - 50 5 - 25 10
+Buildings 25 - 50

-1
+Machinery and equipment 5 - 25

+Leasehold improvements 10

-^{} The lesser of 10 years or the term of the leasehold agreement.
+The lesser of 10 years or the term of the leasehold agreement.

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.